timrighettini/CSCI_480_Assignment_1/assign1/assign1/ReadMe.txt

 4. Mouse input allows the player to scale, rotate, and translate the image
 5. Heightfield is colored using a smooth gradient
 6. The heightfield can render as points, lines, triangles
+7. The animation frames are stored in the Animation_MIPS folder, in the same location as the other images for this project

 Extra Credit Includes the following:
 1. The program can support BBP1 and BBP3 by taking in seprarte heightfields of each color channel and the average of the color channels.
 Colors of the height field change depending on the pixel value measured